now to receive all the new

 Work Songs is the new album from Brooklyn-based composer and performer Timo Andres.
 The record is available exclusively through New Amsterdam’s Bandcamp subscription as part of the Windmill Series, a digitally-focused set of releases for subscribers in addition to our existing release schedule.
 Subscribe today to receive the album, which will be released on all other platforms on June 21st 2019.

 Work Songs is a collection of songs for voices, guitars, accordion, piano and keyboard.
-The songs feature a number of artists from the New York new music scene: Ted Hearne, Gabriel Kahane, Becca Stevens, Nathan Koci, and Taylor Levine, and premiered on the Ecstatic Music Festival in 2014.
-On the album, Andres explores artists' working habits through a number of texts dating from the 1940's to today, and draws musical inspiration from the American song tradition.
+The piece, which premiered on the Ecstatic Music Festival in 2014, features a number his collaborators from the New York new-music scene.
+Andres explores artists' working habits through texts ranging from Melville to Woody Guthrie, and draws musical inspiration from a wide swath of American song traditions.

 Program note about the music, from composer Timo Andres: